CS 5963/6963: Applied Software Security Testing

 Learning Objectives:

-Work together!
-You may team-up in groups of no more than three, or work solo.
+• Work together!
+You may team-up in groups of up to two students, or work solo.

 Research Paper Presentations (collected via Canvas)